ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 ## Widen Scope

 Now that we've seen this work with permutations of six secret words, let's see how we do against permutations of the complete list 2315 secret words.
-We can start off with the `SALET`/`REAST` mixed strategy we showed earlier:
+We can start off by mixing the best Wordle strategy starting with `SALET` (score of 7920) with the second best strategy starting with `REAST` (score of 7923):

 <img src="/images/wordle/salet-reast-hist.jpg" style="max-height:40vh; width:auto;"/>

-The values on the right are the same from earlier, showing the score distribution of the `SALET`/`REAST` mixed strategy on 1000 random permutations of the 2315 secret words.
+The values on the right are show the score distribution of the `SALET`/`REAST` mixed strategy on 1000 random permutations of the 2315 secret words without any deduction.
 On the left we have the results on the same 1000 permutations after eliminating possible states via deduction each turn and refining our guessing strategy accordingly.
 Deduction takes our average score from ≈7921.5 to ≈7768.8, a 150 point improvement!